Understanding the Central Gateway Control Unit in a Mercedes-Benz Vehicle

 Random warning lights and messages

-You will have several warning lights stay ON on your cluster, and several features stop working.
+Several warning lights will stay ON on your cluster, and several features will stop working.
 Below is a list of warning lights and problems you may notice if your Mercedes Central Gateway Control module fails.
 This is a partial list, and symptoms can vary between Mercedes models such as C, E, S, CL, CLK, CLS, ML, G, GL, R, and SL Class.

 One or more of the following lights may come on.